JooNiv/Personal-website/README.md

-# Portfolio website
+# Portfolio website OLD

 A simple portfolio website made with FastAPI, ReactJS, DaisyUI, and sqlalchemy.
 Configured for hosting the app and database on Vercel.
-You can check out a demo [here](https://www.jooniv.fi).

 ![alt text](readme_images/image.png)